PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "--and we take our army to win it back."

 "Army?" asked Weeveston.
-"What army, I thought all of our forces were far, far to the North?"
+"What army, I thought all of our forces were far, far to the North."

 "I have hired the Free Companions.
 All of them.
 At present they marching North.
 We ride to join them and retake your throne."